What is a Serum Osmolality Test?

 Your blood is a little like a liquid chemistry set.
 Along with oxygen, it contains proteins, minerals, hormones, and a long list of chemicals.
 Your body usually does a good job balancing all these things.

 But sometimes you can have too much of a mineral or chemical -- or too little.
 This can trigger reactions in your body, some of which can cause serious health problems.

 A serum osmolality test is a way to check the fluid-to-particle balance in your body.
 It can help your doctor diagnose several possible conditions.
-You may also hear it called an “osmolality serum” test.
-Serum is the fluid in your veins and arteries minus the blood cells.
-So you will have blood taken anytime you get a “serum test.”
+If your doctor thinks you have such a chemical imbalance in your blood, they may recommend that you get this test.

-The main reason to get this test is if you’re showing signs of dehydrationor other problems related to your fluid levels.
-The main one is hyponatremia.
-This condition happens when your sodium levels are too low and your body starts retaining fluid.
+- You show signs of dehydration or other problems related to your fluid levels, like hyponatremia, which happens when your sodium levels are too low and your body starts retaining fluid.

 - You have a problem with antidiuretic hormone (ADH).
 ADH helps your body retain water rather than losing it when you pee.
 When your body makes more ADH, your kidneys make less urine.
 Your urine then becomes very concentrated.
 A rise in osmolality causes your body to make more ADH.
 If your osmolality is lower, you’ll have less ADH.

 You don’t need to do anything special before the test.
-But there are a couple of things your doctor will want to know:
+But there are a couple of things your doctor needs to know before you have it:

 - All of the medicines and supplements you take

 - Whether you’ve been drinking a lot of water